 1. Rotisserie chicken

-You can slice up the meat straight up, or shred it for soups, burritos or any number of other dishes.
-In fact, rotisserie chicken is so versatile we cite it in “10 Foods That Should Always Be in Your Pantry or Fridge.”
+You can slice the meat straight up or shred it for soups, burritos or any number of other dishes.
+In fact, rotisserie chicken is so versatile we cite it in “10 Essential Groceries You Should Always Have at Home.”

 2. Kirkland Signature products

 Even if you’re ridiculously loyal to favorite brands, you may want to rethink that shopping strategy at Costco.
-The chain’s house brand, Kirkland Signature products, are a cut above most no-name products sold at other stores — and often quite a bit cheaper.
+The chain’s house brand, Kirkland Signature, includes items that are a cut above most no-name products sold at other stores — and often quite a bit cheaper.

 When you’re done shopping, consider grabbing a meal or snack at the food court.
 You may be able to pay with change scrounged from your car — the classic hot dog and drink offering is just $1.50, and it’s held that price for decades.
 Vary your order on your next shopping trip by choosing the tasty pizza instead of a hot dog.